Slasher Movie killer in its natural habitat; stalking the Final Girl

 Want to write your own slasher flick?
 We have a handy writer's guide

 Tropes Applicable to the Genre:

 - Adults Are Useless: Parents, teachers, police or any other kind of authority figure are either blissfully unaware of what's happening or being obstructive and denying it.
 In the case of the Nightmare on Elm Street series, they're almost villains themselves.

-- Asshole Victim: Particularly noteworthy in Halloween and Friday the 13th; averted in A Nightmare on Elm Street, where almost every victim is made to be sympathetic.
+- Asshole Victim: Particularly noteworthy in Halloween (the later entries at least) and Friday the 13th; averted in A Nightmare on Elm Street, where almost every victim is made to be sympathetic.